 In this case, the employment tribunal had failed to address their minds to the issue of why the Respondent did not consider the rights and wrongs of the difficulties between the hostel manager and the Claimant.
 In those circumstances, the employment tribunal had not properly inquired as to whether the Respondent had done "everything they could to mitigate the injustice caused by the third party's request that the Claimant no longer work on their premises".
 Having failed to make all the necessary findings of fact, the decision could not stand and the case was remitted back to the employment tribunal to consider its findings further.

-If you wish to discuss any aspect of employment law please contact Janet Long on her direct dial 020 3254 1435 or by email to email@example.com
+If you wish to discuss any aspect of employment law please call us on 020 8658 3922 or contact us by email to firstname.lastname@example.org

 The contents of this article are intended for general information only.
 It is not a substitute for legal advice, and shall not be deemed to be or constitute legal advice.
 We therefore cannot accept responsibility for any loss as a result of acts or omissions taken in respect of this article.
 We will, however, be pleased to advise you on the specific facts of your case